 =A1+30// 30 days in the future=A1+90// 90 days in the future

-How to generate an expiration date in the future, how to calculate "days remaining", and how to highlight rows that are expired or expiring soon with conditional formatting.
+In this lesson we look at how to generate an expiration date in the future, how to calculate "days remaining," and how to highlight dates that are "expired" or "expiring soon" with conditional formatting.

 Excel Formula Training

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.